uviclibraries/gen-ai-research/1-prompts-ideas.md

 3. Include **relevant Context** & **Instruction** to help the AI understand the prompt better:
   - Poor: "Tell me about the weather."
   - Better: "I am a teacher teaching grade 2 students about the weather.
 Please generate a lesson plan for a one-hour lesson about weather including a 30-minute activity to help students remember what they learned in the instruction portion of the lesson."

-## Additional Prompt Design Tips
+## Advanced Prompt Design Tips & Tricks
 4. Set the **Tone of the response** you would like (e.g., formal, informal, humorous):
   - Poor: "Weather in Paris."
   - Better: "Give me a lighthearted weather update for Paris, France, with a humorous twist."
+7. **Incorporate examples** or analogies to clarify complex concepts:
+  - Poor: "Explain cyclones."
+  - Better: "Explain how cyclones form, using the example of Cyclone Nisarga."
+8. Limit Scope to focus on a specific topic or task to prevent overly broad responses:
+  - Poor: "Tell me everything about weather."
+  - Better: "Provide an overview of the factors that influence the formation of thunderstorms."
-5. Test and Iterate: Experiment with different variations of your prompt to see which yields the best results:
+9. Test and Iterate: Experiment with different variations of your prompt to see which yields the best results:
   -
-6. Avoid Bias: Be mindful of language that could introduce bias or lead to undesirable outputs.
-7. Use Examples: Incorporate examples or analogies to clarify complex concepts.
-8. Limit Scope: Keep the prompt focused on a specific topic or task to prevent overly broad responses.
 9. Sequence Matters: The order of information in your prompt can influence the response, so structure it logically.
 10. Prompt Chaining: Use the output of one prompt as the input for another to build on responses or refine results.
 11. Leverage Precedents: Incorporate elements of successful prompts you've used in the past.